VPAC/superlinux/supercomputingwithlinux.md

 Let's begin with the file `class.tar.gz` You'll notice the file has a double-barrelled suffix, `.tar.gz`.
 This is because it was archived with tar and compressed with gz.
 The former, as the name suggests, was originally designed for tape archives.
 That program concatenates  one or more files with a header that and preserves file system information such as user and group permissions, dates, and directory structures.
 The latter (gzip) is any of several software applications used for file compression and decompression, in this case meaning the GNU Project's implementation ("GNU Zip").

 Typically both tar and gzip are used in conjunction with each other.
 A group of files is concatenated with tar, and then the (new, single) file is compressed.
 This is often represented as a `*.tar.gz` file, although it can also appear as a `*.tgz` file.
 Both `*.tar` or `*.tar.gz` (or `*.tgz`) are often referred to as 'tarballs'.

-As an aside, the type of a file can often be determined by the file command.
+The type of a file can often be determined by the `file` command: `file class.tar.gz`

-`file class.tar.gz`

 To illustrate the difference between archiving and compression let's uncompress the class.tar.gz file and have a look at its size.
 First however let's see what is inside it; as it is both an archived and compressed file we need the `t` option (table of contents), the `z` option (for compression), and the `f` option (file).
 If it was just a tar file we wouldn't need the `z`.